physion/ovation-web-ui/README.md

 Update gem
 - `sudo gem update —system`

-Install compass
+Install compass (you should probably be using rvm, so no sudo required)
-- `sudo gem install compass`
+- `[sudo] gem install compass`

-Go to ui directory and run `grunt` to start the test server

-If you get ruby/SASS error you may need to reinstall SASS `sudo gem uninstall SASS` (say yes to prompts)
-`sudo gem install sass`
+From the project directory...

+If this is the first run of the project, install node dependencies
+- `node install`

 Install bower components
 - `bower install`

+Run `grunt` to start the test server

+If you get ruby/SASS error you may need to reinstall SASS `[sudo] gem uninstall SASS` (say yes to prompts) `[sudo] gem install sass`

 Start the server
 - `grunt`